 10 INITIAL PROCEDURE

 10.1 Where the DRA receive a complaint in writing or is of the opinion that a Member or a Player or other person bound by the DRA Rules may have breached the DRA Rules, the Chairman of the Disciplinary Committee or the equivalent person in an Affiliated Organisation, shall consider the matter and may:

 - 10.1.1 determine not to proceed with the matter;

-- 10.1.2 write to the person or persons concerned, seeking his views on the substance of the complaint or matter that has arisen;
+- 10.1.2 write to the person or persons concerned, seeking their views on the substance of the complaint or matter that has arisen; and/or

 - 10.1.3 charge the Member or a Player with the breach and refer the matter for hearing by the Disciplinary Committee;